OpeningDesign/Vacation_Rental/HVAC Proposal Vacation.md

 	        * Sectional details
 	        * Typical installation details of items in scope
 	    * Clarify design intent to the contractor and clarify any questions in preparing bid
-        * Provide technical assistance to client(if required ) in comparing/evaluating contractor's quote.
+        * Provide technical assistance to client (if required) in comparing/evaluating contractor's quote.
-    * Continue to coordinate and communicate with Architect, other engineering consultant and contarctor if necessary.
+    * Continue to coordinate and communicate with Architect, other engineering consultant and contractor if necessary.

 * **Phase 5 - Commissioning & Closure**
 *(approximate duration/fee: 0.3 week / 5% )*
     * Monitor construction progress (remotely) and coordinate with HVAC contractor on site
     * coordinate with commissioning team
-    * Review commisioning/balancing reports submitted by commissioning team
+    * Review commissioning/balancing reports submitted by commissioning team
     * Review warranty & other closure documents submitted by contractor

 ---
-#### Part C - Time,Fees and workflow
+#### Part C - Time, Fees and workflow

 * Time required for above mentioned scope & phases is **6 weeks ** with 40 hour work week.
-* **35 US$ per hour** is our fees.
+* **35 US$ per hour** is our hourly rate.
-* Total fees shall be **4200 USD**
+* Total fees shall not exceed **4200 USD**
 * Payment shall be linked to phases of project and invoice shall be raised at the end of each phase.
-* Payment needs to be made within 15 days of invoicing date.
+* Payment needs to be made within 30 days of invoicing date.
-* Even if project collaboration happens on a platform, **No information will be shared outside project team till client agrees to fully open approach**.
+* We understand the project file and project communication will be hosted on Github.
+Specific location: https://github.com/OpeningDesign/Vacation_Rental
+* We understand our digital content associated with this project will be licensed under an open source, 'copyleft' license: [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
+Copyright and attribution of this content will be associated with [Desapex Engineering Consultants](http://desapex.com/).

 ---